 - In a SaaS app, each Company record can represent one of your customers.
 Data permissions make sure people from one company cannot see another company’s data.

-- Within each company, TeamMember records can store fields like role, manager, and team.
+- Within each company, TeamMember records can store fields such as role, manager, and team.
 You can then set rules so managers see all records for their team, while individual team members only see their own records or items assigned to them.

 - Global admins in your app can have a role that allows them to see and manage all records across companies and teams.